 Keep These Plastics Out of Your Recycling Bin!

 Some plastic items cost too much to recycle, are unwanted by manufacturers or are recyclable only through separate recycling programs.
 Please do not add these to your household or municipal recycling mix:

 Bags & wrap (Do NOT place in household recycling bin)

-Wanted in retail and grocery store programs only: Clean and dry plastic bags & some types of clear plastic film (such as bubble & case wraps) are recyclable only through special bins inside grocery stores and other large retail stores (e.g. Target, Walmart, Lowe’s, Staples).
-In general, plastic bags and wraps are recyclable if they are: 1) clear or translucent; 2) moderately stretchy; and 3) labeled #2 or #4 plastic (if possible).
-An exception to this rule is household food or “cling” wrap (Saran® and Glad ® wrap), which contains PVC plastic and must be placed in the trash.
-See the plastic bag recycling table on this page or visit plasticfilmrecycling.org for additional details.
+Clean and dry plastic bags and some forms of clear plastic film (such as bubble & case wraps) are recyclable only via special bins inside grocery stores and other retailers (e.g. Big Y, Stop & Shop, Target, Walmart, Lowe’s, Staples).
+In general, plastic bags and wraps are recyclable if they are: 1) clear or translucent; 2) moderately stretchy; and 3) free of all paper and food residue.
+An important exception to this criteria is household food or “cling” wrap (Saran® and Glad ® wrap), which are not accepted in these programs and must be placed in the trash.
+See the table, “Plastic Bag Recycling, “in this guide, or visit plasticfilmrecycling.org for additional details.